 On January 30, 2018, the Company received net cash proceeds of approximately \$13.3 million from the closing of a follow-on public offering of 1,095,153 shares of its common stock and warrants to purchase up to an aggregate of 1,095,153 shares of its common stock at a combined offering price of \$13.50 per unit, with \$1.4 million of costs directly associated with the offering recorded as an offset to additional paid-in capital under applicable accounting guidance.
-All warrants sold in this offering have an exercise price of \$1.20 per share, subject to down round adjustment, are exercisable immediately and expire five years from the date of issuance.
-The estimated grant date fair value of these warrants of approximately \$9.7 million was recorded as an offset to additional paid-in capital upon the closing of this offering (see Note 4).
-Subsequent to the closing of this offering, no additional cash proceeds have been received from the exercise of warrants sold in this offering.
+All warrants sold in this offering have an exercise price of \$1.20 per share, which is subject to down round adjustment, are exercisable immediately and expire five years from the date of issuance.
+The aggregate estimated grant date fair value of \$9.7 million was recorded as an offset to additional paid-in capital upon the closing of this offering (see Note 4).